IOSH Approved Coaching for safety

 End Test Successful candidates receive an IOSH Certificate

-For our next open course, we’ll be in the fabulous city of Edinburgh on Tuesday 13th and Wednesday 14th November 2018.
+For our next open course, we’ll be at the Holiday Inn Express, Loake Close, Grange Park, Northampton NN4 5EZ on Tuesday 15th and Wednesday 16th January 2019.

 I hope you can join us.